Pakistan Muslim League – Nawaz: 2008 parliamentary election

 On 13 May 2008, the PML-N ministers resigned from the government due to a disagreement related to the reinstatement of the judges.
 Nawaz said that the PML-N would support the government without participating in it.
 Zardari, hoping to preserve the coalition, told Prime Minister Yousaf Raza Gilani to reject the resignations.

 On 27 June 2008, the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan People's Party (PPP) won three and two by-election seats respectively, in the national parliament.
 Polls were postponed for the sixth seat in Lahore due to Nawaz Sharif's eligibility contest.
 A court ruled he was ineligible due to an old conviction, amid a government appeal in the Supreme Court, which was slated to hear the case on 30 June, thus postponing the vote in the constituency.
 The two parties also won 19 of 23 provincial assembly seats where by-elections were held.
-The results did not affect the 18 February general election results in which Benazir Bhutto's PPP won 123 seats in the 342-seat National Assembly, and Sharif's party came second with 91, while Pervez Musharraf's party came in a distant third, with 54 seats.
+The results did not affect the 18 February general election results in which Benazir Bhutto's PPP won 123 seats in the 342-seat National Assembly, and Sharif's party came second with 91, while Pervez Musharraf's party came a poor third, with 54 seats.
 Sharif's Pakistan Muslim League (Nawaz) won eight provincial assembly seats, while the PPP won seven provincial seats.
-On 25 August 2008, Nawaz Sharif announced that Saeeduzzaman Siddiqui would be Pakistan Muslim League (N) nominee to replace Pervez Musharraf as President of Pakistan.
+On 25 August 2008, Nawaz Sharif announced that Saeeduzzaman Siddiqui would be PML–N nominee to replace Pervez Musharraf as President of Pakistan.